datamarathon/team-post-MI/README.md

 pressure > 12 mmHg) OR ICD-9 code for cardiogenic shock OR hit on "cardiogenic shock" free text in a clinical note.

+How to run:

+1. Run queries troponin.sql, DataMarathon_V1.sql, and
+Presser_list.sql, in no particular order.

+2. Run "Andrew_Pulling it together.sql" and export the result of the final SELECT statement (for steps 1 and 2, see directed graph figure).

+3. Run stupid_dates.pl on the exported data.

+4. Run analysis.sas

 ![directed graph of queries](https://dl.dropboxusercontent.com/u/38640281/xfiles/postmi_graph.png)

 Results